appistack/appistack/README.md

 Great example: your API should not give a !@#$ about caching client-side HTML page fragments.
 If your application server uses memcached to cache HTML views, have fun scaling that !@#$.
 It's a hard problem to solve and very expensive.
 Client-side caching is not a problem your API should be concerned with, nor should it be concerned with managing or building your static assets!
 Fortunately API-driven Single-Page Apps, many problems are much simpler.
+If your API does actually *need* a caching layer for JSON responses, then congratulations -- you probably make a lot more money than me.